azoth-lang/azoth.language.design/classes-and-structs.md

 When the `const` and `move` modifiers were designed for classes and traits, they were carried onto structs with little thought.
 It just seemed to be obvious that they would be consistent on structs.
 However, at the time structs had a more clear distinction between `move` and `copy` structs.
-This was because move semantics originally existed only for structs and not to classes.
+This was because move semantics originally existed only for structs and not for classes.
 This meant that move worked differently than it does now.
 It was a special check as in Rust for a use of a moved value.
 It was only later that reference capabilities were applied to structs and it became clear that a moved struct was just an `id` struct.
 Also, copy structs sometimes require special copy